 - 1 can 400 g/ 14 oz chopped tomatoes

 - 3 tablespoons fresh lime juice

-- Halve the red onions and slice them thinly.
+- Preparations: Halve the red onions and slice them thinly.
 Slice the garlic cloves thinly as well.
-Divide the chicken legs at the joint.
-Roughly ground the black pepper using a mortar and pestle.
+Skin the chicken and divide the chicken legs at the joint, if necessary.
 Clean and peel the rhubarb, then chop it into small pieces.

-- Heat the olive oil in a thick-bottomed pot and fry the chicken pieces until golden brown all over.
+- Fry chicken: Heat the olive oil in a thick-bottomed or nonstick pot and fry the chicken pieces until golden brown all over, about 5 minutes per side.
+Don't try to move the chicken pieces during the first 5 minutes, the meat will stick to the pan.
+Once it is browned, you will be able to turn it easily.
 Take them out of the pan and set aside.

 - Adjust the taste with salt and maybe more honey or lime juice if you find that necessary.